knowself/ConstituentCircle/- design documents/marketing-planning.md

 # Constituent Circle Marketing & Pricing Strategy

+## Our Mission
+Constituent Circle creates AI-enabled tools for more effective, opinionated, goal-oriented communications at scale, ensuring representatives and constituents are heard by each other.
+We empower representatives in a democracy to conduct meaningful conversations with thousands of constituents while maintaining their authentic voice and personal touch.

+## Why We Exist
+As the United States has grown, people feel increasingly disconnected from their elected representatives.
+We believe in representative democracy and have created a solution to bridge this gap.
+Our platform enables effective, scalable communication that preserves the human connection essential to democratic representation.

+## Our Approach
+Starting with email as our first communication channel, we leverage AI and NLP to help representatives manage high volumes of constituent communications while maintaining their unique voice.
+Our tools analyze patterns, learn preferences, and provide personalized templates that empower representatives to respond efficiently without sacrificing authenticity.

 <!-- BEGIN-PROTECT: PRICING-TIERS -->
 <!-- LAST-UPDATED: 2024-12-17T19:45:07-05:00 -->
 <!-- REQUIRES-APPROVAL: VP-PRODUCT, FINANCE-LEAD -->